icntrs/cntrs/README.md

 - 👋 Hi, I’m @iCntrs
-- 👀 I’m interested in techs, IT field, cybersecurity, AppServers,WebServers, Containers and Cloud
+- 👀 I’m interested in techs, IT field,  Containers & Cloud, AppServers, WebServers, automation and cybersecurity.
 - 🎶 I love electronic music trance dubstep deephouse...
-- 🌱 I’m currently learning ...Docker, Kubernetes, Terraform, Kibana, Grafana, Redis, Confluence, DynamoDB
+- 🌱 I’m lifelong learner ...Docker, Kubernetes, Terraform, AWS, Ansible, Jenkins, Prometheus & Grafana, python, bash, and everything related to cloud.
-- 💞️ I’m looking to collaborate on ...projects and jobs that use containers and clouds
+- 💞️☁ I’m looking to collaborate on ...projects and jobs that use containers and clouds
 - 📫 How to reach me ...here

 <!---